AlekSi/gocov-xml/README.md

 Args
 -----

-- `-base /base/path/to/source` specified base path instead of the current working directory
+- `-source /abs/path/to/source`.
+Defaults to the current working directory.

 Usage